 Groundwater in Illinois supports many uses.
 For over 50 years, the USGS has been collecting data on estimated water withdrawals by state, source of water, and category.
-According to the USGS6, the major uses of groundwater in Illinois are domestic, public water supply, agricultural, livestock, industrial, and thermoelectric.
+(Note: data compilation for the report Estimated Use of Water in the United States in 2010 had a delayed start in Fall 2011.
+Report completion and data availability is not expected until 2014).
+According to the USGS5, the major uses of groundwater in Illinois are domestic, public water supply, agricultural, livestock, industrial, and thermoelectric.

 According to the USGS, Illinois uses approximately 15.2 billion gallons of fresh water per day.
-Only a small percentage - 1,210 million gallons per day (MGD), is from groundwater sources, as illustrated in Figure C-10.
-Irrigation uses most of the groundwater with over 479 MGD (40 percent), followed by Public Water Supplies use - 406 MGD (34 percent).
-Industrial (selfsupplied) withdraws slightly more than 128 MGD (11 percent), followed by Domestic, which includes private well usage, 101 MGD (8 percent), and Livestock/ Aquaculture at 44 MGD (3 percent).
-Mining (both fresh and saline) accounts for 41 MGD (3 percent) and Thermoelectric sources withdraw the least amount with approximately 7 MGD (1 percent) of groundwater usage in the State.
+Only a small percentage - 1,210 million gallons per day (MGD), is from groundwater sources, as illustrated in Figure C-11.
+Irrigation uses most of the groundwater with over